flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 '''
 Sometimes I want to use single quotes though when I want to do this, Python doesn't care.
-It just keeps on doing its thing and ignoring me
+It just ignores me as long as I am consistent.
 '''

 print("Here is some text that will appear.") # comment